The Bankrate promise

 NJHMFA First-Time Homebuyer Mortgage

-Through the New Jersey Housing and Mortgage Finance Agency (NJHMFA), first-time homebuyers in New Jersey can get competitive terms on a 30-year, fixed-rate mortgage backed by the government, which can be combined with the agency’s down payment assistance.
-To qualify, borrowers must meet these requirements:
+Through the New Jersey Housing and Mortgage Finance Agency (NJHMFA), first-time homebuyers in the state can get competitive terms on a 30-year, fixed-rate FHA, VA or USDA loan, which can be combined with the agency’s down payment assistance (more on that below.
+To qualify, you must:

-- You’re a first-time homebuyer or haven’t owned a home in the past three years.
+- Be a first-time homebuyer or haven’t owned a home in the past three years

-- You must meet credit score and debt-to-income ratio requirements.
+- Meet credit score and debt-to-income (DTI) ratio requirements.

-- You must meet NJHMFA income and purchase price limits.
+- Meet NJHMFA income and purchase price limits

 NJHMFA sets income and purchase price limits based on the number of people in your household and the location of the home.
 Price limits are higher for houses in certain urban areas the agency considers “target areas.”
 In these areas, you could be eligible for the program without being a first-time homebuyer, but you must not be the current owner of another primary residence.